 The Science of Learning School’s Partnership Initiative brings together Melbourne University researchers with teachers and school leaders to improve educational outcomes in schools.

-- Introducing our series of blogs showcasing innovative education research and interventions from around the world
+- Showcasing innovative education research and interventions from around the world

 An Educational Intervention Turning Young People into Published Authors in One Week